antonioSF/css/README.md

 /*
  * if you want to horizontaly center an element
- * you can give them left/right margins automatic values */
+ * you can give left/right margins automatic values
+ */
 [element] {
   margin: 50px auto 50px auto;